 Considerations When You Have Rectocele

-If you are suffering from a rectocele, it is important to keep your stool soft and to prevent straining.
-Rectocele and other pelvic organ prolapses are an indication that the pelvic floor is sitting lower than it should, and that the connective tissue structures within the pelvis have been stretched.
-By working on increasing the strength and tone of your pelvic floor muscles, combined with hypopressive style exercises that work to enhance the relationship between the diaphragm and pelvic floor, you can make a positive difference to the grade of you prolapse.
+If you are suffering from a rectocele, it is critical to keep avoid constipation, maintaining soft stools and avoiding the need to strain.
+Having a pelvic organ prolapse is an indication that the pelvic floor is sitting lower than normal.
+It usually also indicates that the connective tissue structures within the pelvis have are being stretched/pulled.
+By working to increase the strength of your pelvic floor muscles, your pelvic floor will sit higher.
+When you combine pelvic floor muscle training with hypopressive style breathing exercises, you can make a positive difference to the grade of you prolapse.
 Connective tissue takes longer to repair than muscle fibres, but they do respond given sufficient time.

-Make sure to avoid constipation as the bearing down when constipated can stretch the tissues further causing a worsening of your prolapse.
-You can find many videos on our YouTube channel giving tips on preventing constipation and demonstrating pelvic floor exercises and hypopressive techniques that if practiced consistently over time, will help to lessen your symptoms and improve the grade of your pelvic organ prolapse.
+Consistency is key with any exercise program, so make sure to be consistent if you would like to see results.
+You can find many videos on our YouTube channel giving tips on preventing constipation as well as sharing pelvic floor exercises and hypopressive techniques.
+When practiced consistently over time, these exercises can help to reduce your symptoms of pelvic organ prolapse1.